HarshaSri-Sameera/Scrapy_WebScraping/README.md

 ## WebScraping_Projects
 These are build using Scrapy
-Using a spider scrapped data from the website "http://books.toscrape.com"
+Using a spider, scrapped data from the website "http://books.toscrape.com"